Directory structure with Elixir

 We made several iterations before finding the right one.
 Some were deliberately radical and helped us to identify wrong directions.

-Here is our initial proposal based on this article, with some personal modifications.
+Here is our initial proposal based on this blog post, with some personal modifications.
 Each feature is in a folder, inside its parent feature, and so on, following the schema relations.

 encheres_immo/